WIRELESS COMMUNICATIONS - Master of Science in Communication Engineering

 Remedial evaluation (discouraged option):

-Comprehensively based on written exam and extended oral exam, provided the laboratory activity requirements have been satisfactorily fulfilled during the course.
+Comprehensively based on written exam and extended oral exam.

 Oral exam - The student must show good knowledge of the entire course material and be able to elaborate on it.
 The main exam focus is to verify that the student is able to reason on the subject matter.
-There is no restriction on the type of questions and topics, which may include descriptions, proofs, and short problems.
+There is no restriction on the type of questions and topics, which may include descriptions, proofs, short problems and practical tests.

 Extended oral exam - This exam may be assigned if the student has fulfilled partially some of the evaluation requirements.
 Its purpose is the same of the Oral exam, but it may further involve the solution of written problems, the detailed proof of some results, laboratory tests or any other examination methods deemed necessary to assess the student preparation.